Media Appearances

 keyboard_arrow_down

 Yes.
-My practice is LGBTQ+ affirming and committed to being a safe, respectful space for people of all gender identities, sexual orientations, and relationship structures.
+My practice is LGBTQ+ affirming and committed to being a respectful, inclusive space for people of all gender identities, sexual orientations, cultural backgrounds, and relationship structures.

-My goal is to provide a space where you can show up as you are — without judgement, assumptions, or the need to explain or justify your identity.
+I aim to create a space where you can show up as you are — without judgement, assumptions, or the pressure to explain or defend your identity.

 Do you offer mental health workshops for international companies or remote teams?